Wave goodbye to those January blues

 We know how those January blues can be hard to shake.

-Christmas may seem like a distant memory and the exam period is hitting us hard, but that doesn't mean it's all bad, there are lots to look forward to in January.
+2020 was a difficult year, Christmas may seem like a distant memory and the exam period is hitting us hard, but that doesn't mean it's all bad, there are lots to look forward to in January.

 If you've noticed your friend or flatmate seems distant and not themselves, then we've got some tips for you to try and cheer them up.
 Doing something simple and small can make a huge difference.